ollls/zio-qh2-examples/README.md

 # ZIO Quartz H2 Examples

-This repository contains two example HTTP/2 server implementations using the ZIO Quartz H2 library.
-Both examples demonstrate how to create a high-performance HTTP/2 server with ZIO, but they use different I/O subsystems.
+This repository contains example HTTP/2 server implementations using the ZIO Quartz H2 library.
+Both examples demonstrate how to create a high-performance HTTP/2 server with ZIO.

 This implementation leverages Linux's IO-Uring interface for significantly improved I/O performance by reducing context switches and copy operations.
 It requires:
 - Linux kernel 5.1 or newer for basic IO-Uring support